What is Data Residency?

 Fini offers region-pinned deployments across the EU, US, UK, and Canada, with tenant isolation that keeps customer data, embeddings, and inference logs inside the chosen region.
 PII Shield adds always-on redaction so sensitive fields never leave the boundary even in logs or audit trails.

-Backed by SOC 2 Type II, ISO 27001, ISO 42001, GDPR, PCI-DSS Level 1, and HIPAA certifications, Fini supports 48-hour deployment into the residency zone of choice.
+Backed by SOC 2 Type II, ISO 27001, GDPR, and HIPAA certifications, Fini deploys into the residency zone of choice, with teams typically live in 30 days.
 To see how it maps to your jurisdiction, book a demo.

 What does data residency mean?